 - Very compact storage.

 - Excellent heat distribution through encapsulated triple-clad induction base.

 The Magma Products – 10-Piece Nesting Set is a great set of induction cookware for your boat or RV.
 It can be stored in a compact package, and the handles are removable for easy packaging.
 It even comes with a bungee cord for convenient and secure storage.
-81 percent of the customers who reviewed this set gave it five stars.
+Eighty-one percent of the customers who reviewed this set gave it five stars.

 This set is made from 18-10 mirror-polish stainless steel.
 The triple layer base has an aluminum center to evenly distribute the heat around the cooking surfaces.